John McGinn: International career

+Playing style

+McGinn has an unusual running style ("I don't think anyone runs the way I do") and a large backside ("I don't think anyone has a backside the size of me"), which he uses to shield the ball and turn opponents.
+His style of movement has drawn comparisons to fellow Scottish footballer Kenny Dalglish, who deployed a similar style of play during his career.

 Personal life

-Raised in Clydebank where he attended St Peter the Apostle High School, John is the third of four children to parents Stephen and Mary.
+Raised in Clydebank where he attended St Columba's High School and St Peter the Apostle High School, John is the third of four children to parents Stephen and Mary.
 He has a twin sister, Katie, and his older brothers Stephen and Paul are also professional footballers.
 All three brothers have been with both St Mirren and Hibernian at some stage in their careers.
-Their grandfather Jack McGinn is a former Celtic chairman and Scottish Football Association president.
+Their grandfather Jack McGinn was Celtic chairman and Scottish Football Association president.

+McGinn often uses a 'goggles' goal celebration, a gesture of support for his nephew who is visually impaired and wears special eyewear to play football.